 This is the flagship speaker of the Sonos line.
 This revamped version of the play:5 seeks to please.
-It comes with three subwoofers which supplies enough bass to create a premium sound.
+It comes with three subwoofers which supply enough bass to create a premium sound.
 It also has the other standard functions of the Sonos speakers.
 One sleek difference in this model is that it comes with a touch panel instead of buttons to control functions.
 It can be coupled with another play:5 for a stereo surround sound or with a sound bar to create a 5.1 surround sound experience.

 The benefits of going with the Sonos line are that the name Sonos is synonymous with quality sound, the speakers are top notch and provide consistent quality based off of Wi-Fi.
 They are equipped with power cords, so you don’t have to worry about charging a battery and they meet all of your sound needs from simple listening to major entertainment.

 The major con is the price.
 The sound bar and the subwoofer are both priced at £700, totalling £1400 for a sound system.
 However, if you have the money to spend on quality equipment, these speakers will not let you down.
 There are other alternative devices that could provide you with a similar experience.